4lisyd/4lisyd/README.md

 - 📫 You can reach me on twitter or email.
 - 😄 Pronouns: He/him
 - ⚡ Goal: I'd like to travel the world while working remotely.
 - 🚨 Fun Fact:To replace programmers with robots, clients will have to accurately describe what they want.
-We're s.
+We're safe.

 ### Technologies:👋